mozilla/release-services/README.md

 ### Running RelengAPI

-To run the tool for development, pip install the base into your virtualenv:
+To run the tool for development, pip install the requirements into your virtualenv:

-    pip install -e base[test]
+    pip install -e .[test]

 The `[test]` installs the requirements for testing as well.
 Omit this if you won't be running tests.
-Install any additional packages you want as well:

-    pip install -e docs[test]
+Install relengapi via setup.py using the develop command:

+    python setup.py develop

+Optionally, build the docs:

+    relengapi build-docs --development

 Set up your settings file: